“Are you okay?”

 doesn’t everyone’s face resemble that of a funhouse mirror whenever they look

 upon the side of a car?
-It wasn’t until an hour later that I realize the answer
+An hour later I receive the answer to that question.

 My cousin decides to